Pink Floyd – The Wall: Box office and critical reception

-The Wall opened with a limited release on 6 August 1982 and entered at No. 28 of the US box office charts despite only playing in one theatre on its first weekend, grossing over $68,000, a rare feat even by today's standards.
+The Wall opened with a limited release in the United Kingdom on 6 August 1982, followed by the United States on 13 August.
+It entered at No. 28 of the US box office charts, despite only playing in one theatre on its first weekend, grossing over $68,000, a rare feat even by modern standards.
 The film then spent just over a month below the top 20 while still in the top 30.
-The film later expanded to over 600 theatres on 10 September, achieving No. 3 at the box office charts, below E.T. the Extra-Terrestrial, and An Officer and a Gentleman.
+The film later expanded to over 600 theatres on 10 September, achieving No. 3 at the box office charts, below E.T. the Extra-Terrestrial and An Officer and a Gentleman.
 The film eventually earned $22 million before closing in early 1983.

 The film received generally positive reviews.
-Review aggregator website Rotten Tomatoes gives the film the approval rating of 72% based on 29 critic reviews, with the average score of 7.3 out of 10.
-The critical consensus reads "Pink Floyd's expression of generational angst is given striking visual form The Wall, although this ambitious feature's narrative struggles to marry its provocative images and psychedelic soundtrack into a compelling whole."
+Review aggregator website Rotten Tomatoes gives the film the approval rating of 73% based on 30 critic reviews, with an average score of 7.30/10.
+Its critical consensus reads, "Pink Floyd's expression of generational angst is given striking visual form The Wall, although this ambitious feature's narrative struggles to marry its provocative images and psychedelic soundtrack into a compelling whole."
 On Metacritic, the film holds the weighted average score of 47 out of 100 based on 13 critic reviews, indicating "mixed or average reviews".

-Reviewing The Wall on their television programme At the Movies in 1982, film critics Roger Ebert and Gene Siskel gave the film "two thumbs up".
-Ebert described The Wall as "a stunning vision of self-destruction" and "one of the most horrifying musicals of all time ... but the movie is effective.
+Reviewing The Wall on their television programme At the Movies, film critics Roger Ebert and Gene Siskel gave the film "two thumbs up".
+Ebert described it as "a stunning vision of self-destruction" and "one of the most horrifying musicals of all time ... but the movie is effective.
 The music is strong and true, the images are like sledge hammers, and for once, the rock and roll hero isn't just a spoiled narcissist, but a real, suffering image of all the despair of this nuclear age.
 This is a real good movie."
 Siskel was more reserved in his judgement, stating that he felt that the film's imagery was too repetitive.
 However, he admitted that the "central image" of the fascist rally sequence "will stay with me for an awful long time."
 In February 2010, Ebert added The Wall to his Great Movies list, describing the film as "without question the best of all serious fiction films devoted to rock.
 Seeing it now in more timid times, it looks more daring than it did in 1982, when I saw it at Cannes ...
 It's disquieting and depressing and very good."
 It was chosen for the opening night of Ebertfest 2010.